 The School of Business is included in Bloomberg Businessweek’s “Top 100 Undergraduate Business Schools.”

-The School of Engineeringmajors include Civil, Industrial, Mechanical, and Software Engineering, plus Computer Science.
+The School of Engineering majors include Civil, Industrial, Mechanical, and Software Engineering and Computer Science.

-The School of Communications offers a fully digital, high-definition landscape for Journalism; Film, Television, and Media Arts; Media Studies; Advertising; and Public Relations.
-Our state-of-the-art technologies, multimedia resources, and computer networks are all available for student use.
+The School of Communications offers a fully digital, high-definition landscape for Journalism; Film, Television, and Media Arts; Media Studies; Graphic and Interactive Design; Advertising; and Public Relations, with state-of-the-art technologies, multimedia resources, and computer networks.

 The Schools of Health Sciences and Nursing have graduated health professionals in nearly every field who work in hospitals, clinics, corporations, and organizations across the country.